ALostGuardian/GVSU-CIS350-Team27/docs/Tasks.md

 Item storage and equipment for allies/enemies

-Time: ???
+Time: 2 weeks

-Responsible: ???
+Responsible: Cody

 -**Save System**

 Method to save current progress.

-Time: ???
+Time: 1 week, dependent on development of characters and inventory

-Responsible: Cody?
+Responsible: Cody

 -**Menu System**

 Menu progression to the various states the game needs to be in

-Time: ???
+Time: 1 week

-Responsible: Cody?
+Responsible: Cody